Silic0nS0ldier/vscode-jinja/README.md

 This extension is a fork of [wholroyd/vscode-jinja](https://github.com/wholroyd/vscode-jinja).
 It provides language colorization support for the Twig template language to VS Code.

+As with upstream, the includes are busted meaning its either html/yaml syntax highlighting or twig.
+Current plan for overcoming this is a crazy build script that grabs the default language extennsions (like those in the vscode repo's extensions folder), and injecting in twig support.
+With a little luck, things will be working just like the upstream once did.

 ![IDE](./example.png)

 ## Using